Skip to main content

 His research merges approaches from cultural history, cultural studies, film studies, and literary studies to explore questions related to post-WWII democratization, governmental media policies of the Adenauer period, Cold War politics, early images and conceptions of Europe, and the provisional capital Bonn.

 His book Staging West German Democracy: Governmental PR Films and the Democratic Imaginary, 1953-1963 (Bloomsbury Academic, 2019) examines how political “founding discourses” of the nascent FRG were reflected, reinforced, and actively manufactured by the Federal government through PR films produced in conjunction with the West German newsreel system Deutsche Wochenschau.
+His current book project Deutschlandspiegel: West Germany's Filmic Calling Card During the Cold War, examines the FRG's self-representation to Cold War allies and opponents though the government-produced, monthly filmic magazine of the same name during the 1950s and 60s.
 He has published widely on West German postwar cultural history, film and literature, and his articles have appeared in German Studies Review, The German Quarterly, Monatshefte, Seminar, Colloquia Germanica, and Journal of Cold War Studies

 Research Interests: